-We at Wisdom are thrilled to now offer a new way for translators and practitioners alike to discover the rich world of translation in our new, free Masterclass with Thupten Jinpa: The Art of Translating Tibetan, produced in partnership with Tsadra Foundation.
+We at Wisdom are thrilled to now offer a way for translators and practitioners alike to discover the rich world of translation in our free Masterclass with Thupten Jinpa: The Art of Translating Tibetan, produced in partnership with Tsadra Foundation.

 In this class, you’ll get, for free, 15+ hours of direct teaching from one of the most renowned translators, interpreters, and thinkers in the Buddhist world—Thupten Jinpa, who has worked for years as His Holiness the Dalai Lama’s principal English interpreter.
 We hope you enjoy this truly precious offering.